apache/pulsar/site2/docs/admin-api-topics.md

 ### Get internal stats

-For the detailed statistics of a topic, see [Pulsar statistics](administration-stats.md#topics).
+For the detailed internal statistics inside a topic, see [Pulsar statistics](administration-stats.md#topic-internal-stats).

-The following is an example of the detailed statistics of a topic.
+The following is an example of the internal statistics of a topic.

 ```json
 {